Ditidey/oop-python/PythonBasics/README.md

      * Function body: This is where you write the actual code that the function will execute.
 It consists of one or more statements that define the behavior of the function.
      * return: This keyword is used to send a value back from the function to the caller.
 It is optional, and a function can have zero or more return statements.
 If there is no return statement, the function returns None by default.
 Functions are a fundamental concept in Python programming, and they play a key role in writing clean and maintainable code.
 They can be as simple or as complex as needed to accomplish your programming tasks.
 See code
+## Tuple & Set:
+a group of numbers we can store.
+In the case of set you can modify and updated.
+But tuple is immutable so you cannot update, modify or change any number.
+If you store anything mutable inside a tuple you can modify.